The New Oil

 About This Site

 While there are a lot of amazing resources for privacy and security out there, many of them are geared towards people who are moderately “tech savvy” and already understand why privacy matters and/or how this stuff works.
 This site is aimed at people who are new to privacy and/or do not consider themselves “tech savvy”.
-This site is designed to go over the basics of various ideas, subjects, and concepts to help you feel educated and capable of making decisions that are right for you without going too in depth to the point that you feel overwhelmed.
+This site is designed to go over the basics of various ideas, subjects, and concepts to help readers feel educated and capable of making decisions that are right for them without going too in depth to the point that they feel overwhelmed.
 It also aims to make a few recommendations to get the reader started in each area.

 Format